One of the perks of traveling by RV is that you carry your home along with you.

 One option to booking a more budget-friendly campsite is to stay in a state park, where fees are usually lower.
+Luckily, many states offer annual passes and special discounts that make the deal even sweeter.
+To help you out, we’ve compiled a list of every state park system’s annual pass offerings.

 The state of Connecticut no longer issues passes to their state parks, but charges an entrance fee to non-residents.